firebase/quickstart-nodejs/TUTORIAL.md

 ## Introduction

 Hi Firebase Security Rules developer!
-Welcome to Google Cloud Shell and Learning Assistant.
+Welcome to Google Cloud Shell.
 We'll explain what this environment is all about shortly, but for now a quick orientation:

-+   The panel you're reading this text in is called the Learning Assistant.
++   The panel you're reading this text in is called the Learn Assistant.
-+   At left, the bottom panel is a full-featured command shell, essentially a Google-hosted virtual machine with Web interface, called the Google Cloud Shell.
++   At left, the bottom panel is a full-featured command shell, essentially a Google-hosted virtual machine with this Web interface, called the Google Cloud Shell.
 +   At left, a file browser and editor panel let you browse directories in this Cloud Shell instance and edit local files.

 You're likely here by way of the Rules interface in Firebase console, interested in learning how you can use offline Firebase emulators to prototype and test Security Rules for your Firebase project.

 The news is good.
-This Cloud Shell instance is already configured with Firebase emulators and a simple testing framework designed with Security Rules development in mind.
+This Cloud Shell instance is already configured with Firebase emulators including Security Rules engine, and a simple testing framework designed with Security Rules development in mind.

-Note: If you close this Learning Assistant panel by accident, at the Cloud Shell prompt, run `tutorial.sh`.
+Note: If you close this Learn Assistant panel by accident, at the Cloud Shell prompt, run `tutorial.sh`.
 You'll be prompted to resume the tutorial from where you left off.

 To get started with the walkthrough...well, click `Start` below.

-## What should you know for this walkthrough?

-To get the most out of this Firebase emulators and Security Rules walkthrough, it's best if you've already implemented part or all of an app using a Firestore backend, or at least you should:

-+   Be familiar with Firestore's overall NoSQL, document-centric concept of data
-+   Be familiar with Firestore's particular document and collection representation of data
-+   Have looked at the Firestore default rules set, `firestore.rules,` in your own project
-+   Have a Github account

-In other words, we hope you'll be familiar with the basics of Firestore security and ready for next steps.
-If you're just starting out or need a refresher, link XXX.

 ## What will you learn in this walkthrough?

 We're hoping this walkthrough will teach you how to quickly access the Firebase Local Emulator Suite in a Cloud Shell environment, a **persistent** environment that you can drop back into whenever you need to debug Security Rules and don't have access to your own locally-installed Emulator Suite.
-In this case, the Firestore emulator is preconfigured, with Security Rules engine built-in.

 We also want to introduce the Firebase Test SDK, a Node.js plus mocha framework that is well-suited for prototyping and debugging Security Rules.
 Don't worry: